AgendaDeck support

 - Label it AgendaDeck (or anything you'll recognize).
 Copy the 16-character password Apple displays — you can't retrieve it again later.

-- In the AgendaDeck Property Inspector, choose iCloud, enter your Apple ID email, and paste the app-specific password.
+- In the AgendaDeck Property Inspector, click Connect iCloud, enter your Apple ID email, and paste the app-specific password.

 The app-specific password is stored locally in the Stream Deck plugin settings store and is never transmitted to AgendaDeck servers.
 To revoke it later, sign in to appleid.apple.com and remove it from the app-specific password list.